 Tourism

-Tourism is without doubt a major part of the Queensland economy.
-With tourism comes many opportunities across various occupations, including retail and hospitality.
-Up and down the Queensland coast there are needs for tour guides, restaurant workers, scuba diving instructors, and even workers in the many zoos.
+Tourism is a significant part of Queensland’s economy and creates many roles across retail and hospitality.
+Along the coast there is demand for tour guides, restaurant staff, dive instructors and workers in the many zoos and tourism attractions.

 Education